skelitheprogrammer/Svelto-Unity-CubeSpawnTest/README.md

 - Create flexible project;
 - Showcase capabilities of the framework;

-One little thing I added to make this demo harder to develop.
-I created imaginary designer, which has 1 problem:
+I added one small thing to complicate the development of this demo.
+I created an imaginary designer who has 1 problem:
 He is incompetent.
 He has no backbone.
+He's not sure of what he's asking for, and he might change his mind tomorrow.
+With this
-He not sure with what he asks and tomorrow he can change his mind.
-With that twist my demo ended up in a interesting route.
+with that twist, my demo ended up taking an interesting route.

 # Problem

-Initial script for this demo:
+The starting script for this demo is:
-"You need to create a demo, where on startup 100 cubes will spawn in sphere like shape and move from sphere normal indefinitely ".
+“You need to create a demo in which, on startup, 100 cubes will appear in the shape of a sphere and move from the sphere normally unrestricted.”

 # Solution